tsaad-dev/drafts/rsvp/draft-saad-teas-yang-rsvp-00.md

 # Model Overview

 The RSVP-TE generic model augments the RSVP base and extended YANG models defined in {{I-D.ietf-teas-yang-rsvp}}.
 It also augments the TE tunnels and interfaces module defined in {{I-D.ietf-teas-yang-te}} to cover parameters specific to the configuration and management of RSVP-TE interfaces, tunnels and LSP(s).

 The RSVP-TE MPLS YANG model augments the RSVP-TE generic model with parameters to configure and manage signaling of MPLS RSVP-TE LSPs.
 RSVP-TE model augmentation for other dataplane technologies (e.g. OTN or WDM) are outside the scope of this document.

 There are three types of configuration and state data nodes in module(s) defined in this document:

-* those augmenting or extending the base RSVP module that is defined in {{!I-D.ietf-teas-yang-rsvp}}
+* those augmenting or extending the base RSVP module that is defined in
+  {{!I-D.ietf-teas-yang-rsvp}}
-* those augmenting or extending the base TE module defined in {{I-D.ietf-teas-yang-te}}
+* those augmenting or extending the base TE module defined in
+  {{I-D.ietf-teas-yang-te}}
 * those that are specific to the RSVP-TE and RSVP-TE MPLS modules defined in this document.

 ## Module Relationship

-The data pertaining to RSVP-TE in this document is divided into two modules: a technology agnostic RSVP-TE module that holds generic parameters for RSVP-TE applicable to all technologies, and a MPLS technology specific RSVP-TE module that holds parameters specific to
+The data pertaining to RSVP-TE in this document is divided into two modules: a technology agnostic RSVP-TE module that holds generic parameters for RSVP-TE applicable to all technologies, and a MPLS technology specific RSVP-TE module that holds parameters specific to MPLS technology.
-MPLS technology.

-The RSVP-TE generic YANG module "ietf-rsvp-te" imports the following modules:

-- ietf-rsvp defined in {{I-D.ietf-teas-yang-rsvp}}
-- ietf-routing-types defined in {{!RFC8294}}
-- ietf-te-types defined in {{!I-D.ietf-teas-yang-te-types}}
-- ietf-te and ietf-te-dev defined in {{!I-D.ietf-teas-yang-te}}

-The RSVP-TE MPLS YANG module "ietf-te-device" imports the following module(s):

-- ietf-rsvp defined in {{I-D.ietf-teas-yang-rsvp}}
-- ietf-routing-types defined in {{!RFC8294}}
-- ietf-te-mpls-types defined in {{!I-D.ietf-teas-yang-te-types}}
-- ietf-te and ietf-te-dev defined in {{!I-D.ietf-teas-yang-te}}

 The relationship between the different modules is shown in {{figctrl}}.